postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 If you are on a Professional, Basic, or Free plan, you can change the email address associated with your Postman account.
 Open your [account settings](https://go.postman.co/settings/me/account/) page.
 Select your avatar in the upper-right corner > **Account Settings** > **Account**.
 Edit your email address and select **Update Email** to save changes.

-If you are on an Enterprise plan, you must contact your team Admins to update the email address associated with your Postman account.
+If you are on an Enterprise plan, you must contact your Team Admins to update the email address associated with your Postman account.

 #### Resetting your password